biotechiestefnie/Bioinformatics-Codons-and-Concentration-Volume-Calculations/readme.md

 * The protocol script which was converted to an interactive program in **input_to_protocol.py** was supplied by the instructor for the assignment, and I have included the original protocol script in the auxillary file **protocol_AUXILLARY_FILE.txt** for reference.

-* The programs are designed to be run from the terminal of the user's OS.
-While written on macOS, the programs are basic enough to easily run on Windows or Linux as well.
+* The programs are designed to be run from the terminal of the user's operating system (OS).
+* While written on macOS, the programs are basic enough to easily run on Windows or Linux as well.

 * Scripts were written on PyCharm IDE version 2024.3.1.1